 - The Oracle Twins in American Dragon Jake Long dress exceedingly differently.
 In the first season, before the animation style changed, it's easy to tell that they were just dressing differently.
 One dresses in a "punk" fashion while the other has a green dress and Flower in Her Hair.
 In the second season, their entire appearances, hair color included, are altered so one was a stereotypical goth with black hair and the other was a blonde, blue-eyed prep.

 - Ingrid and Latoyah from Slacker Cats have different colour eyeshadow - purple and green - though which one is which is another matter.

-- Susan and Mary Test, from Johnny Test, have different hairstyles, different hair clips (a star or moon) different shirt colors and designs, and differently-shaped glasses (square for Susan, half-moon for Mary).
+- Susan and Mary Test, from Johnny Test, have different hairstyles, different hair clips (a star or moon) different shirt colors and designs, different shoes, and differently-shaped glasses (square for Susan, half-moon for Mary).
 The clincher though is that one has green eyes and the other blue, a Twin Switch would probably require them to wear contacts.

-- Angelica invoked this trope when she pretended to have a twin sister named "Balina".
-To portray Balina, she tied up her Girlish Pigtails and rolled up the sleeves of her shirt.
+- Angelica invoked this trope when she pretended to have a twin sister named "Ballina".
+To portray Ballina, she tied up her Girlish Pigtails and rolled up the sleeves of her shirt.
 She also spoke in a higher pitched voice.